neelsomani/kv-marketplace/README.md

 ## Minimum Viable Prototype

+### Initial Release

 This initial release will focus on node-local reuse of transformer KV tensors within vLLM.
-The planned MVP includes:

 * A development branch of vLLM with two integration hooks to:
   * import KV state before prefill when a matching prefix exists,